Wine and Dine: Italian Wines Pairing Menu Le Sorelle

 Here are some of the best wine pairings for some of Le Sorelle’s signature dishes:

-This is an old-fashioned Italian seafood pasta with clams, garlic, white wine, and parsley.
-It goes amazingly well with a crisp white wine from the regions of Sardinia or Tuscany called Vermentino.
-Its flavors from citrus and herbs complement the brininess with a refreshing balance.
+• Spaghetti alle Vongole & Vermentino This old-fashioned Italian seafood pasta with clams, garlic, white wine, and parsley pairs beautifully with a crisp white Vermentino from Sardinia or Tuscany.
+Its citrus and herbal notes complement the brininess of the clams, offering a refreshing, well-balanced finish.

-A rich and buttery Fettuccine Alfredo calls for a wine that can stand up to it.
-The oaked version of Chardonnay is preferable if coming from Italy, or a wine that offers rich smoothness with notes of vanilla and butter, complementing the sauce, while Risotto ai Funghi gets Nebbiolo
+• Fettuccine Alfredo & Chardonnay A rich and buttery Fettuccine Alfredo calls for a wine that can stand up to its creamy texture.
+An oaked Chardonnay works best, offering smoothness with notes of vanilla and butter that harmonize with the sauce, while also pairing well with risotto ai funghi.

-The simplicity of Margherita pizza—tomato, mozzarella, and basil—calls for a medium-bodied red wine with bright acidity like Chianti Classico.
-This Sangiovese-based wine brings out the tomato’s natural sweetness while complementing the creamy mozzarella.
+• Margherita Pizza & Chianti Classico The simplicity of Margherita pizza—tomato, mozzarella, and basil—pairs perfectly with a medium-bodied red wine like Chianti Classico.
+This Sangiovese-based wine highlights the tomato’s natural sweetness while balancing the creamy mozzarella with its bright acidity.

-For the branzino (Mediterranean sea bass), which is delicate and flaky, one needs a wine that does not overpower the fish’s subtle flavors.
-A good combination is Pinot Grigio with its crisp acidity and citrus notes that keep the palate light and fresh with the freshness of the fish.
+• Branzino al Forno & Pinot Grigio Branzino, or Mediterranean sea bass, is delicate and flaky, calling for a wine that won’t overpower its subtle flavors.
+Pinot Grigio, with crisp acidity and bright citrus notes, keeps the palate light and fresh while enhancing the natural sweetness of the fish.

-Tiramisu with Vin Santo, Italian dessert wine with scents of dried fruits, honey, and caramel.
-The sweetness of the wine complements the bitterness of the espresso and richness of mascarpone.
+• Tiramisu & Vin Santo Tiramisu paired with Vin Santo creates a classic Italian dessert match.
+This traditional dessert wine, with notes of dried fruits, honey, and caramel, balances the bitterness of espresso and the richness of mascarpone beautifully.

 Wine best accompanies Italian food, and you can be sure that every dish would find its perfect match among the choices of the curated wine list by Le Sorelle.
 Be it a rich pasta course or a juicy steak or even the rich desserts at the end of a meal, the right wine completes and elevates every single bite and sip as you travel through Italy’s culinary landscape.